 While everyone wants a friend who is empathetic, some will not consider that to be a necessary work skill/habit.
 If that includes you, I hope you will continue reading.
 Here is my premise: an empathetic leader is a remarkable leader.
-The times we have been living in in 2020 underscore this premise and have actually allowed (forced?) many leaders to work on this skill.
+The times we live in underscore this premise and actually allow (or force?) many leaders to work on this skill.
 If you are working on it, or realize that you should, I will give you some steps to continue (or start) your journey.

 Why Empathy Matters for Leaders

 Empathy is a human skill – a skill that allows us to connect with others, build understanding, and both extend and produce trust.
 Empathy builds relationships and improves communication.
 Look at that list of things that come as a result of empathy:

 All of those things are needed at work and desired from a leader.
 Stated another way, if you have a leader who does creates more of these things, are you more or less likely to choose to follow them?